marioroy/linux-cgroup-always/README.md

 **cgterm_weight**

-The `cgterm_weight [1..10000, idle]` function can be used to get/set the relative priority for CPU and I/O resources, when there is contention.
+The `cgterm_weight [1..10000, idle, normal]` function can be used to get/set the relative priority for CPU and I/O resources, when there is contention.
 A cgroup with a higher weight will receive a proportionally larger share.
-The default weight is 100 with a range of 1 to 10,000.
+The normal weight is 100 with a range of 1 to 10,000.
 Specifying `idle` will mark the control group for "idle scheduling", equivalent to running the tasks with the `SCHED_IDLE` policy.